Multi-party computation enables secure polynomial control based solely on secret-sharing: SECURE POLYNOMIAL CONTROL USING MULTI-PARTY COMPUTATION

 \section{SECURE POLYNOMIAL CONTROL USING MULTI-PARTY COMPUTATION}

 Now that we have provided all the necessary primitives for the evaluation of polynomials, we show how polynomial control laws can be evaluated securely.
 We present the procedure for three-party computation in parallel with the procedure for $n$-party computation, since they are very similar in most parts.
-An overview over the structure of computations and participating units for $n$-party computation is given in Figure~\ref{fig:Overview}.
+An overview over the participating units and the structure of the $n$-party computation is given in Figure~\ref{fig:Overview}.